SrishtiPalani/Class-Roster/README.txt

+A Class Roster Program implemented with an easy-to-use GUI and based on Doubly Linked List Data Structure to keep track of students during the add/drop period
+Add/Remove student while maintaining the alphabetical order of the list Intended user: Class Instructor

 LinkedList.java : Describes a generic Linked List  data structure LinkedListNode.java :  Describes a generic Linked List Node LinkedListTest.java : A Junit Tester class to test the functionality of the Linked List Data Structure